 Everyone has access to the project calendar.
 And, everyone knows what needs to be done and by when.
 As a result, accountability improves across the team.

 Project management calendars are straightforward for small, personal projects.
 As a result, you can get by using a pen and paper schedule.

 However, for larger projects with more team members, you’ll need tools that make it easy to create, edit, and share the project calendar.

 As a project manager, you’ll work with two types of calendars — project and resource calendars.

 In addition, team members may also need a task calendar.
 Let’s look at what these mean:

-Like we’ve discussed before, a project calendar provides a timeline for the project.
+As we’ve discussed before, a project calendar provides a schedule for your project.
 It shows you the project’s tasks, deadlines, and responsible team members.